gilcarmel/CarND-Advanced-Lane-Lines/README.md

 To calculate the curve radius for the lane, we average the left and right curvature radius.
 This value is only considered valid in the case of a confident detection (see below).
 If the left and right curvatures are above a threshold, we consider it a straightaway with infinite radius.

 The curvature radius calculation is extremely sensitive to the correctness of the perspective warp, so it bounces around quite a bit in reaction to minor changes in the car's pitch.
 Here is the inverse of the curve radius over the course of the video.
-Notice the sporadic incorrect "straitaway" determinations near the end, and the constant fluctuations throughtout:
+Notice the sporadic incorrect "straightaway" determinations near the end, and the constant fluctuations throughtout:

 | <img src="./writeup_images/clip_plots/project_video_inv_curve_radius.jpg" width="400"/>       |
 |:-------------:|